 If you have a quality, reputable website with good content, it’s very unlikely that the Panda will maul you but if you do get penalized, it’s time to take a hard look at what’s on your site.

-Recovering from a Panda penalty is difficult but it all comes down to giving your readers valuable, quality content that matters.
+Recovering from a Panda penalty is difficult but it all comes down to giving your readers valuable, quality content that matters (and since we’re connoisseurs of quality content, give us a call at (800) 949-0133).
 Avoid the cute tricks and shortcuts, they only make the Panda angry.
 And what does the world need with an angry Panda?
 They’re just so… mellow.